Sen. Bill Cassidy speaks to U.S. Senate about flood insurance reform, making insurance affordable

 In February, Cassidy introduced the Flood Insurance Affordability Tax Credit Act to give families in the NFIP a 33% refundable tax credit to combat rising flood insurance premiums.

-Cassidy also wants to extend the NFIP through Dec.
+During his speech, Cassidy expressed his concern of the NFIP, which "protects millions of Americans," expiring Sept.
+3. Cassidy wants to extend the NFIP through Dec.
 31, 2026.

+"National emergencies won't stop, the destruction will not end, the threat of flooding will not vanish, but the safety net to rebuild a life -- that will go away," Cassidy said.

 More News